 I never thought I would be writing another entry so soon and yet here we are!
 As I was exchanging greetings via FaceTime with different family members residing in Canada, my sister and I got into a conversation about the way we grew up.
-We talked about the pressures that her kids face and how Covid-19’s effects cancelling school has definitely affected the socialisation for them.
-We started talking about how feelings were never part of the equation when we grew up.
-It was hard to have conversations with our parents because well – immigrant life – we never wanted to add on more to their already overwhelmed plate.
+We talked about the pressures that her kids face and how Covid-19’s effects cancelling school has definitely affected their socialising.
+My sister and I started talking about how feelings were never factored into the equation when we grew up and it was hard to have conversations with our parents because well – immigrant life – we never wanted to add on more to their already overwhelmed plate.

 My niece is a young teenager now and my sister is adamant about opening the lines of communication with her about self-worth, having crushes, talking to boys and what not.
 Societal pressures are at an all time high in that age especially since social media consumes people’s lives 24/7 and its all they know.

 Today, I encountered a really unhelpful comment from a woman who was trying to give me advice to “protect” me from my fun loving bikini pictures (in the outdoors).
 So much of my conversation made me think about my nieces who will be navigating life and learning about who they are through the depiction of women in media or societal’s expectations of what it means to be a woman.